 TYPES OF DATA WE COLLECT

+Cookies are small text files that can be used by websites to make a user's experience more efficient.
 It also allows us to see how many visitors go on to click through to the associated websites, go on to enter the Festival and other important statistical information that we need to support your online experience with us.

 What information is collected?